3liz/lizmap-web-client/README.md

 * The `status` which can be `dev`, `feature_freeze`, `stable` and `retired`
 * QGIS Desktop will check `qgis_min <= Qgis.QGIS_VERSION_INT < qgis_max`
 * `latest_release_version` must have a value for now, even if there isn't any release.
 The `date` will be empty.
+  It can be removed later, it should be fixed in Lizmap plugin 4.0.1 (December 2023)